JimLundin/opendpm/README.md

 ## Caveats

-- Only the current DPM release data is extracted, not data from previous releases
+- Currently only the current DPM release data is extracted, not data from previous releases
 - Queries from the original database are not preserved
 - Local conversion requires Microsoft Access ODBC driver to be installed